opencog/atomspace-dht/README.md

     how can the holders of any particular Atom be found?
 This solution is again "naive".

 * Set membership.
-How can one publish the contents of a large set?
+How can one publish the contents of a large set, a set of unbounded size?
+As hinted above, what is really needed is a decentralized set-membership function.

+### Other Backends
-All of these design issues suggest that serious attention must be paid to the performance characteristics of traditional distributed databases.
-For example, Postgres can be run on large, geographically distributed clusters with petabytes of attached storage.
-This is not to be sneezed at: its a mature, proven technology.
-Displacing it with naive decentralization dreams will not be easy.
+All of these design issues suggest that it's entirely reasonable to let "someone else" solve these problems: i.e. some existing distributed database system.
+For example, the AtomSpace already has a mature, stable Postgres driver, and Postgres can be run on large, geographically distributed clusters with petabytes of attached storage.
+What's wrong with that?

+Alternately, one could write AtomSpace back-ends for Apache Ignite, or maybe even some other graph database (Redis, Riak, Grakn) that solves some/many/most of these distributed database issues.

+This is not to be sneezed at: Postgres provides a mature, proven technology.
+The others have large developer bases.
+Displacing them with naive grow-your-own dreams is not be easy.

+In the end, the primary problem with having the AtomSpace layered on top of another system is that Atoms have to be translated between multiple representations: one representation for disk storage, another for network communication, and the third, most important one: the in-RAM AtomSpace itself, which is optimized for pattern-matching.
+The hunt is for an optimal system, maximizing performance.

 # Build, Test, Install, Examples
 Practical matters.